awsdocs/aws-systems-manager-user-guide/doc_source/managed_instances.md

 **Note**
 Advanced instances also enable you to connect to your hybrid machines by using AWS Systems Manager Session Manager\.
 Session Manager provides interactive shell access to your instances\.
 For more information, see [AWS Systems Manager Session Manager](session-manager.md)\.
-The standard\-instances limit also applies to Amazon EC2 instances that use a Systems Manager on\-premises activation \(which is not a common scenario\)\.
+The standard\-instances quota also applies to Amazon EC2 instances that use a Systems Manager on\-premises activation \(which is not a common scenario\)\.
 Microsoft application patching is only available on Amazon EC2 instances and in the advanced\-instances tier\.
 To patch Microsoft applications on on\-premises servers and VMs, you must enable the advanced\-instances tier\.
 For more information, see [About Patching Applications on Windows Server](about-windows-app-patching.md)\.

 If you don't see your managed instances listed in the console, then do the following: